 Cust.
 Mgmt.
 Reps.
 Feb.
 2017 - June 2017

 Except where noted otherwise, totals and percentages are as provided by the City.

 This annual total, or annual projection, is by highwayrobbery.net.

 Un-used columns are to allow for later expansion of City's system.

-Any figures in red type (or, if you are looking at this table in black and white, the upper figure when there are two or more figures in a cell) are what the city calls Total Violations (total incidents photographed by the camera), and due to time limitations may have been posted here only for selected months or locations.
+Any figures in red type (or, if you are looking at this table in black and white, the upper figure when there are two or more figures in a cell) are what the CMR calls Total Violations (total incidents photographed by the camera), and due to time limitations may have been posted here only for selected months or locations.
 If there is sufficient public interest, the remaining months will be posted.
-The figures in black type represent the sum of genuine citations issued (those filed with the court) plus any Nominations mailed (not filed with the court, a.k.a.
+The figures in black type, Total Notices Printed, are believed to represent the sum of genuine citations issued (those filed with the court) plus the Nominations mailed (not filed with the court, a.k.a.
 Snitch/phishing/fake Tickets).

 See Set # 3, below.